MicBrain/Python-algo-Module/README.md

 1. Tree(entry, left = None, right = None) -  Creates a General Structure for Tree.
 A Tree is a non-linear abstract data type or data structure that simulates a hierarchical tree structure, with a root value and subtrees of children, represented as a set of linked nodes.

 Tree method: tree_print() - Gives the visualised structure of the tree created by Tree class.
+Function: swap_tree(tree) - Swaps the left and right branches of a tree.